 Below you can see the route we took to drive to the sights and then we took the same route home (because it is the fastest).
 The second map shows how close all of these sights are to one another but because they are in the Alps there is a bit more time to get from one place to another.

 Lake Jasna is unique for Slovenia because it is an artificial lake.
 Most lakes are glacial and some intermittent but not Jasna.
 It is a gravel flood plain that was filled with glacial water from Pišnica River.
 There are two parts of the lake but while I was visiting one was almost completely drained (photo below).
 I think this was due to not a lot of rain during this period because streams and rivers nearby were also very low.

 When you approach Lake Jasna you are greeted by a statue of a Zlatorog, in English called a Goldhorn.
-Zlatorog is a fictitious animal based on the chamois, and there is a famous story and legend about him.
+Zlatorog is a fictitious animal based on the chamois, and there is a famous story about him.

 It said that his golden horns could unlock a treasure hidden in Triglav.
 In the story, two hunters attempted to capture Zlatorog to unlock the treasures to impress a girl.
 They shot him but once he began to bleed magical flowers bloomed.
 He ate one, healed, and ran off!
 The hunter blinded by his horns fell from the mountain.

 Lake Jasna is perfect for swimming or a picnic.
 There are plenty of places to lounge around the lake.
 There is even a large wooden structure with different levels to jump from.
 Even though I wasn’t swimming while I visited this looked like a lot of fun.